companieshouse/document-generator/README.md

 document-generator
 ====================

-The Companies house Document Generator for generating documents for accounts
+The Companies house Document Generator for generating documents

 Requirements
 --------------